 A wide array of medical records are found inside of the O.M.P.F.’s of individual Army veterans.
-It is common to find medical records detailing routine medical examinations, service related injuries and wounds received in action among many, many other types of medical documents.
+It is common to find medical records detailing routine medical examinations, service-related injuries and wounds received in action among many, many other types of medical documents.

 Official and handwritten correspondence is commonly found among the military service records of Army O.M.P.F. ‘s.
 For example, if you are researching a WWII Army veteran who was killed in action you might find telegrams, and letters from the war department to the Army veteran’s family notifying them of their loved one’s death.
 If family members wrote back to the war department asking for the deceased veteran’s belongings or inquiring about how exactly they died, those unofficial letters would have also been placed in the Army O.M.P.F. along with any response the family received.
-This is just one example of the many, many variations of correspondence which can be found among the military service records of the Army O.M.P.F.’s.
+This is just one example of the many, many variations of correspondence that can be found among the military service records of the Army O.M.P.F.’s.

 Army veterans vital records

 Proof was often required to determine benefits eligibility for both Army veterans and their beneficiaries.
-It is common to find marriages licenses and birth certificates among other vital records in the O.M.P.F.’s of Army veterans.
+It is common to find marriage licenses and birth certificates among other vital records in the O.M.P.F.’s of Army veterans.

 Army veterans insurance documents